unicrons/github-actions-playground/README.md

 - Understanding of Docker and containers
 - Familiarity with cloud infrastructure concepts

+> [!TIP]
+> While this workshop uses GitHub Actions, most of the skills and best practices you learn can be applied to any CI/CD platform.

 ### Workshop Flow
 1. **Fork this repository** to your GitHub account
 2. **Follow each module** in the workshop directory
 3. **Run the workflows** and observe the security findings
 4. **Learn to fix** the identified vulnerabilities
 5. **Implement security best practices**

+## 🎓 Learning Outcomes

+By completing this workshop, you will:
+- Understand the importance of shift-left security
+- Know how to implement comprehensive security scanning
+- Learn to interpret and triage security findings
+- Understand security best practices for CI/CD
+- Be able to build secure, automated pipelines

+---
+---

 ## 🔧 Sample Application